gritzko/stream-url/README.md

 * `listen(url [,options] [,callback])` start a server (stream factory) listening at the `url`, using `options`.
 Invoke `callback` when ready.
-The server will emit `connection` event for every new incoming connection/stream.
+The server will emit a `connection` event for every new incoming connection/stream.
 * `connect(url [,options] [,callback])` connect to a server at (create a stream to) `url`.
 Invoke `callback` once ready to write.